yiyins2/CS320-SU23/p4/README.md

 **Hint 2:** look into `_repr_html_` for DataFrames (or possibly `to_html()`).

+## Rate Limiting JSON Page

+JSON files are used to transmit structured data over network connection.
+Add a resource at `https://your-ip:port/browse.json` that displays the same information as `browse.html`, but in JSON format (represent the DataFrame as a list of dicts, such that each dict corresponds to one row).

+Check the client IP with `request.remote_addr`.
+Do not allow more than one request per minute from any one IP address.

+**Hint 1:** consider combining Flask's `jsonify` with Pandas `to_dict`: https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_dict.html

+**Hint 2:** we cover rate limiting in the future lecture.

+### IP visitors of JSON Page
+Now add a resource at `http://your-ip:5000/visitors.json` that returns a list of the IP addresses that have visited your `browse.json` resource.

+**Hint 1:** use the client IPs stored in previous exercise (rate limiting).

+## Donations

+On your donations page, write some text, making your best plea for funding.
+Then, let's find the best design for the homepage, so that it's more likely for the testers to click the link to the donations page.

+We'll do an A/B test.
+Create two versions of the homepage, say, A and B.
+They should differ in some way, perhaps somewhat trivially (e.g., maybe the link to donations is blue in version A and in red in version B).

+For the first 10 times your homepage is visited, alternate between version A and B each time.
+After that, pick the best version (the one where people click to donate most often), and keep showing it for all future visits to the page.

+**Hint 1:** consider having a `global` counter in `main.py` to keep track of how many times the homepage has been visited.
+Consider whether this number is 10 or less and whether it is even/odd when deciding between showing version A or B for alternations.

+**Hint 2:** when somebody visits `donate.html`, we need to know if they took a link from version A or B of the homepage.
+The easiest way using query strings.
+On version A of the homepage, instead of having a regular link to `donate.html`, link to "donate.html?from=A", and in the link on version B to `donate.html`, use "donate.html?from=B".
+Then the handler for the `donate.html` route can keep count of how much people are using the links on both versions of the home page.

+**Hint 3:** You don't necessarily need to have two different versions of your homepage to make this work.
+You could use the templating
+approach: once you read your `index.html` file into your program, you can edit it.
+At that point it should be a string, so you could add something to it or replace something in it.

 ## Emails

 There should be a **button** on your site that allows people to share